chouaibhm/OSINT-2/forums.md

 or any other intext \ topic you're interested in finding most recet mentions or posts of
 * set the time frame to last hour or 24 hours - depends on what you need
-* some results will be FP, as can be expected. but most will relate to different forums speaking about keywords such as leaked + db = indicated leaked database, if you use more than 2 keywords, chances are to get less false positives.
+* some results will be FP, as can be expected. but most will relate to different forums speaking about keywords such as leaked + db = indicated leaked database
+* if you use more than 2 keywords, chances are to get less false positives.